Oil majors' interest in Argentina tests free-market reforms

 “There is a lot of interest from large companies - Chevron, Exxon Mobil, Shell,” Daniel Redondo, the secretary for strategic energy planning in Argentina’s Energy Ministry, told Reuters on the sidelines of a recent event.

-Consultancy Bain & Company, on a contract with the government to gauge interest, last year interviewed more than 60 companies, including“all the majors” and independent explorers including Anadarko (APC.N) and Hunt Oil, said Diego Garcia, a Buenos Aires-based Bain partner.
+Consultancy Bain & Company, on a contract with the government to gauge interest, last year interviewed more than 60 companies, including “all the majors” and independent explorers including Anadarko (APC.N) and Hunt Oil, said Diego Garcia, a Buenos Aires-based Bain partner.
 Colombia’s Ecopetrol may bid in the auctions, its chief executive told Reuters.

-Norway’s Statoil (STL.OL), which already has onshore drilling projects in Argentina, is partnering with YPF on offshore seismic studies and is“considering future licensing rounds,” a spokesman said.
+Norway’s Statoil (STL.OL), which already has onshore drilling projects in Argentina, is partnering with YPF on offshore seismic studies and is “considering future licensing rounds,” a spokesman said.

-“Huge areas of the Argentinian continental shelf will be available for bids from companies,” executive vice president for exploration Tim Dodson said at an event in Buenos Aires last Wednesday.“We have of course started our evaluations already.”
+“Huge areas of the Argentinian continental shelf will be available for bids from companies,” executive vice president for exploration Tim Dodson said at an event in Buenos Aires last Wednesday.
+“We have of course started our evaluations already.”

 Chevron (CVX.N) and Exxon (XOM.N) declined to comment.
 Anadarko and Hunt did not respond to requests for comment.
 Firms likely won’t decide whether to bid until the full terms of the auction are published.

 Macri’s government has enacted pro-market reforms across the economy.
-His‘Let’s Change’ coalition swept to victory in midterm elections last October, taking advantage of divisions within the opposition Peronist movement, which is generally defined by strong defense of labor rights and national sovereignty.
+His ‘Let’s Change’ coalition swept to victory in midterm elections last October, taking advantage of divisions within the opposition Peronist movement, which is generally defined by strong defense of labor rights and national sovereignty.

 Macri is on course to become the first non-Peronist president to finish his term since Argentina’s return to democracy in 1983.
 He’s expected to stand for re-election starting in late 2019.